-The ground speed of the aircraft varied from 70 - 140 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed during measurements is calculated to 116 km/h.
-Magnetic data were recorded at 0.2 second intervals resulting in approximately 6.4 meters average point spacing.
+The ground speed of the aircraft varied from 50 to 150 km/h depending on topography, wind direction and its magnitude.
+On average the ground speed during measurements is calculated to 102 km/h.
+Magnetic data were recorded at 0.2 second intervals resulting in approximately 6 meters average point spacing.

-EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 3.2 meters along the ground in average.
-Spectrometry data were recorded every 1 second giving a point spacing of approximately 32 meters.
-The above parameters allow recognizing sufficient detail in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.
+EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 3 meters along the ground in average.
+Spectrometry data were recorded every 1 second giving a point spacing of approximately 30 meters.
+The above parameters allow sufficient detail recognition in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.

-A base magnetometer to monitor diurnal variations in the magnetic field was located at the base at Landfall, east of Stiklestad in Verdal, in June/July, and at the base near Gaulstad in Ogndalen in August.
-The GEM GSM-19 station magnetometer data were recorded once every 3 seconds.
+A base magnetometer to monitor diurnal variations in the magnetic field was located at the base near Byglandsfjord.
+The GEM GSM-19 base station magnetometer data were recorded once every 3 seconds.
 The CPU clock of the base magnetometer and the helicopter magnetometer were both synchronized to UTC (Universal Time Coordinates) through the built-in GPS receiver to allow correction of diurnals.

 Navigation system uses GPS/GLONASS satellite tracking systems to provide real-time WGS-84 coordinate locations for every second.
-The accuracy achieved with no differential corrections is reported to be $\pm$ 5 meters in the horizontal directions.
+The accuracy achieved with no differential corrections is reported to be \pm 5 meters in the horizontal directions.
 The GPS receiver antenna was mounted internally inside the canopy of the helicopter.

-For quality control, the electromagnetic, magnetic, and radiometric, altitude and navigation data were monitored on four separate windows in the operator's display during flight while they were recorded in three data ASCII streams to the PC hard disk drive.
+For quality control, the electromagnetic, magnetic, and radiometric, altitude and navigation data were monitored on four separate windows in the operator's display during flight, while they were recorded in three data ASCII streams to the PC hard disk drive.
 Spectrometry data were also recorded to an internal hard drive of the spectrometer.
 The data files were transferred to the field workstation via USB flash drive.
 The raw data files were backed up onto USB flash drive in the field.